Huage001/CLEAR/README.md

 We release a series of variants for linearized [FLUX-1.dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) with various local window sizes.

-We experimentally find that when local window size is small, e.g., 8, the model can produce repetitive patterns in many cases.
+We experimentally find that when the local window size is small, e.g., 8, the model can produce repetitive patterns in many cases.
 To alleviate the problem, in some variants, we also include down-sampled key-value tokens besides local tokens for attention interaction.

 The supported models and the download links are: